Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 ✔ Use a microfiber cloth to avoid rough abrasion on blades

-✔ Wait 5 to 10 minutes after applying the vinegar-and-baking-soda mixture
+✔ Wait 10 to 15 minutes after applying vinegar solution

 ✔ Scrub in circular motions, then rinse thoroughly